End3r6/URPUnderwaterEffects/README.md

 # Instalation
 Download the files by clicking the green Code button on the top right corner of this repo.
 Extract the zip file and drag the folder into your assets of your unity project.

+# Usage
+Feel free to use this in anything commercial or personal.
+Credit would be greatly appreciated but isn't required.

 # How to use
 In your URP render settings, click add feature and choose Horizon Line Texture and any of the additional effects shown.
 Set the Horizon Line Texture render pass event to before post processing and set